LA-Sign: Looped Transformers with Geometry-aware Alignment for Skeleton-based Sign Language Recognition: Related work

 \subsection{Sign language recognition}

 Sign language recognition is a core task in sign language understanding, aiming to recognise individual sign units from video sequences.
 Early approaches relied on hand-crafted spatio-temporal features to capture signing motion \cite{farhadi2007transfer, fillbrandt2003extraction, ong2005automatic, rastgoo2021sign, starner1995visual}.
 With the advent of deep learning, RGB-based models became dominant, with convolutional architectures such as TSM \cite{mohaghegh2020advflow}, R3D \cite{hara2017learning}, and I3D \cite{carreira2017quo} widely used to extract visual representations from sign videos \cite{hu2021hand, hu2021global, joze2018ms, koller2018deep, li2020word, li2020transferring, li2022transcribing}.
 StepNet \cite{shen2024stepnet}, for instance, adopts TSM \cite{lin2019tsm} to model part-level spatio-temporal relationships and achieves strong benchmark performance.
 Despite their success, RGB-based methods often suffer from static and irrelevant visual cues, such as background clutter, clothing variations, and lighting conditions, which obscure subtle articulatory differences critical to recognition \cite{zuo2023natural}.
 This has motivated increasing interest in skeleton-based approaches that provide compact, motion-focused representations.
 NLA-SLR \cite{zuo2023natural} introduces a skeleton-based backbone tailored for sign motion and demonstrates the robustness of skeletal cues, while SAM-v2 \cite{jiang2021sign} further exploits skeleton-derived information to enhance articulation modelling.
-However, most existing skeleton-based methods learn spatio-temporal patterns in a single forward pass, potentially overlooking fine-grained distinctions that emerge through iterative refinement.
+Most closely related to our geometric alignment component, Geo-Sign \cite{fish2025geo} proposes hyperbolic contrastive regularisation for sign language processing, projecting ST-GCN \cite{yan2018spatial} skeletal features into the Poincaré ball \cite{nickel2017poincare, ganea2018hyperbolic} and aligning them with text embeddings via a geodesic contrastive loss applied as a static objective on a single-pass model.
+However, most existing skeleton-based methods learn spatio-temporal patterns in a single forward pass and, potentially overlooking fine-grained distinctions that emerge through iterative refinement.
 In this work, we focus on skeleton-based ISLR and propose LA-Sign, a loop-based transformer that iteratively refines skeletal representations.
-By combining iterative depth with GA alignment, LA-Sign captures multi-scale articulatory structure and addresses the fine distinctions fundamental to accurate ISLR.
+While Geo-Sign is constrained to the Poincaré ball, we study a variety of manifolds to identify optimal embedding spaces for sign representation.
+By extending hyperbolic alignment to a recurrent setting and applying it progressively across all looping iterations, LA-Sign captures multi-scale articulatory structure and addresses the fine distinctions fundamental to accurate ISLR.